Shivanirao2000/Shivanirao2000/README.md

 ---

 ## 💡 About Me
-I’m a Computer Science graduate student at USC with 3 years of professional experience in software development, cloud infrastructure, and data analytics.
+I’m a Computer Science graduate student at USC with 2 years of professional experience in software development, cloud infrastructure, and building data pipelines.

 I’ve worked on full-stack and backend systems that solve real-world problems with a focus on **scalability, reliability, and network efficiency** using AWS and Azure.